New Orleans Emergency Medical Services: Equipment

 All NOEMS Ambulances, ASAPs, and Sprint/Supervisor cars carry mostly the same equipment.
-All Ambulances are equipped with LUCAS 3 v3.1 Chest Compression Systems and LIFEPAK 15 Monitor/Defibrillators.
-All ASAPs and Sprint/Supervisor cars are equipped with LIFEPAK 15 Monitor/Defibrillators.
+All Ambulances are equipped with LUCAS 3 v3.1 Chest Compression Systems and LIFEPAK 35 Monitor/Defibrillators.
+All ASAPs and Sprint/Supervisor cars are equipped with LIFEPAK 35 Monitor/Defibrillators.
 All NOEMS units carry Basic Life Support and Advanced Life Support equipment as well as wound care and airway equipment.
 Bike Teams are equipped with BLS/ALS equipment and LIFEPAK 1000 Automated External Defibrillators.

-NOEMS recently began carrying pRBC and LifeFlow blood transfusion kits on all ambulances with promising results.
+NOEMS recently began carrying pRBC and LifeFlow blood transfusion kits on all ambulances with promising results.NOEMS also began field implementation of ultrasound and finger thoracostomy.

 Special units

 New Orleans EMS, as the sole provider of 911 emergency medical services in the City of New Orleans, is responsible for the provision of medical care at several major events every year.
 To adequately cover these special events and provide medical coverage to all areas of the city, New Orleans EMS relies on several types of highly specialized response vehicles (SRVs) and highly trained emergency medical technicians and paramedics.